muellermichel/Hybrid-Fortran/README.md

     <tr>
         <td>v0.85</td>
         <td>End of April 2013</td>
-        <td>Same functionality as v0.85, but includes an OpenMP configuration optimized for Intel MIC.
+        <td>Same functionality as v0.80, but includes an OpenMP configuration optimized for Intel MIC.
 (Note: MIC should be compatible with the current 'CPU' build, however it is untested as of yet).</td>
     </tr>
     <tr>
         <td>v0.9</td>
         <td>Summer 2013</td>
         <td>Support for Fortran functions (in addition to subroutines).
 Parallel region layouts may vary between CPU and GPU loop regions.
 GPU debugging improvements.
-Support for Fortran language version > Fortran 90.</td>
+Support for Fortran language version > Fortran 90.
+Support for module scope for subroutine names.</td>
     </tr>
     <tr>
         <td>v1.0</td>